-1.1 Current Outlook

-The Integrated Resort (IR) Promotion Law (the "IR Promotion Law") and the IR Implementation Law (the "IR Implementation Law", collectively with the IR Promotion Law, the "IR Laws") were enacted in 2016 and 2018, respectively.
+1.1 Current Outlook and Recent Changes The Integrated Resort (IR) Promotion Law (the "IR Promotion Law") and the IR Implementation Law (the "IR Implementation Law", collectively with the IR Promotion Law, the "IR Laws") were enacted in 2016 and 2018, respectively.
 Until then, the operation of gambling activities by the private sector, either in digital or land-based form, had been prohibited as criminal offences under the Penal Code.
 Pachinko (a vertical pinball-like gaming machine) and pachi-slot (a slotmachine-like gaming machine) have had certain popularity in Japan since the Second World War but the legality of these gaming machines has long been discussed.
-Under the IR Laws, gambling activities conducted by licensed casino business operators within approved land-based IRs are legalised, and initially up to three IR areas (including casinos) will be approved by the Minister of Land, Infrastructure, Transport and Tourism.
+Under the IR Laws, gambling activities conducted by licensed casino business operators within approved land-based IRs are legalised, but initially only one IR area (Osaka) has been approved by the Minister of Land, Infrastructure, Transport, and Tourism.